 @ContestsGuide Congratulations ContestsGuide!
 You have been chosen for our prize! http://fakewebsiteaddress.com/ContestsGuide.

-The website led to a form where the recipient was asked to provide personal information, which the scammers surely planned to use for identity theft.
+The website leads to a form where the recipient is asked to provide personal information, which the scammers can use for identity theft.

 This tweet contains a few clear red flags.
-For example, it is very vague about which prize has been won and from which contest.
-That vagueness is a sign that you could be dealing with a scammer.
-It also doesn't include any information that couldn't be found in the victim's profile (it addresses the target by their Twitter handle).
+It's vague about which prize you've won, and it doesn't mention which contest you won it from.
+It doesn't include any information that the sender couldn't find in the victim's profile — it addresses the target by their public Twitter handle.

-@Replies are less trustworthy than win notifications received by direct messages because you can only get direct messages from Twitter accounts that you are following.
-It's far easier for scammers to simply tweet a large number of random Twitter accounts if they don't need to get you to follow them first.
+@Replies are less trustworthy than win notifications received by direct messages because anyone can send an @reply, but you can only get DMs from Twitter accounts that you are following.
+It's easy for scammers to tweet a large number of random Twitter accounts if they don't need to get you to follow them first.

 2. Verify Whether You Entered the Giveaway

-Even if a win notification tweet includes specific information like the name of a giveaway, it could still be a scam.
+Even if the winning tweet in question includes the name of the giveaway, it could still be a scam.
 Before you respond, ask yourself whether you remember entering a giveaway with that name or from that sponsor.